Setting Up and Using PayPal

 1. Tap PayPal Card Processing.
 Ensure there’s a checkmark in the PayPal Card Processing row.

 3. Log into PayPal with your account and follow the onscreen prompts.
+You will be returned to TouchBistro after logging in.

 4. You will be returned to TouchBistro.
 Ensure your account status is Ready and Approved.